jmagee/saved-io/README.md

 ===========
  * The saved.io v2 API provides no way to query or show the bookmark groups.
    (v1 did provide it.)
- * The saved.io v2 API does not provide any indication of whether a bookmark is deleted.
-Therefore, deleting a mark always appears to succeed, regardless of whether anything was deleted or not.